 The University of Nottingham has joined forces with five other universities across the Midlands to form the Midlands Graduate School ESRC Doctoral Training Partnership.

-Welcoming its first cohort in 2017, the partnership will offer postgraduate studentships in the social sciences.
+Welcoming its first cohort in 2017, the partnership offers postgraduate across the full breadth social sciences.